 KSL/KSM who complete the initial training virtually are required to complete an immersion training.
-KSL/KSMs who complete a permanent change of station (PCS) are not required to re-accomplish Initial Training however, they must complete an immersion training.
-The immersion training covers installation specific information that is important for your role as a KLS/KSM, as well as a brief recap of the initial training.
+KSL/KSMs who move due to a permanent change of station (PCS) are not required to re-accomplish Initial Training however, they must complete an immersion training.
+This training provides essential installation-specific information and a brief refresher on Initial Training, ensuring KSLs/KSMs are well-prepared for their roles.